Top Pick: BORA PM-3550

 Shop Fox Mobile Base Table Saw Extension

-If you are adding to your saw, the Shop Fox table saw extension comes from a popular brand in tools – and in mobile bases.
-If you have a Shop Fox base you can simply add on with this table saw extension arm.
+If you are adding to your saw, the Shop Fox table saw extension comes from a famous brand in tools – and mobile bases.
+If you have a Shop Fox base, you can add on with this table saw extension arm.

-Just remember that these bases will add an extra 3/4″ of an inch to the overall table saw height.
-And, you must follow the manufacturers installation instructions to ensure the saw locks in place firmly while in use.
+Remember that these bases will add an extra 3/4″ of an inch to the overall table saw height.
+And please follow the manufacturer’s installation instructions to ensure the saw locks are in place while in use.

 Table Saw Retractable Leg Casters

-If the idea of a mobile base just isn’t sitting well with you, and you own a table saw with a 12.5-degree angled leg (common), there’s another option.
+If the idea of a mobile base isn’t sitting well with you, and you own a table saw with a 12.5-degree angled leg (standard), there’s another option.

-The DCT retractable contractor saw casters simply bolt onto your existing saw and use the machine as the base.
+The DCT retractable contractor saw casters bolt onto your existing saw and use the machine as the base.
 Best of all?
-When you retract the caster the saw is sitting on its standard foundation.
+When you retract the caster, the saw sits on its standard foundation.

 Drill Press Mobile Bases

-When it comes to mobilizing a drill press there is one feature that is an ABSOLUTE must.
+When mobilizing a drill press, one feature is an ABSOLUTE must.

 Stability.

-While your planer or table saw can rock a little, a full floor mounted drill press has a high center of gravity and it must have a sturdy base that can lock tightly in place.
+While your planer or table saw can rock a little, a full floor-mounted drill press has a high center of gravity and must have a sturdy base that can lock tightly in place.

 Build Your Own Base With Casters

-Odds are you won’t be moving your drill press much.
-And, rather than assemble an oversized drill press mobile base a great option is making a wood base with a lip and use workbench casters.
+Odds are you will only be moving your drill press a little.
+And, rather than assemble an oversized drill press mobile base, a great option is making a wood base with a lip and using workbench casters.

 Why would a caster solution work better?
 Well, consider you can: